caxy/AnnotationBundle/README.md

 ### Step 5: Update your database schema

+* Updating your schema is only needed if you are using the store plugin.
+If you aren't, skip to Step 6.

 Now that the bundle is configured, the last thing you need to do is update your database schema.